Accelerating Image Generation with Sub-path Linear Approximation Model: Methodology

-In this paper, we adopt pre-trained Stable Diffusion (SD) models~\cite{LDM} to obtain the solution PF-ODE trajectories which we build our SL-ODEs upon, and we call the approach \textbf{S}ub-path \textbf{L}inear \textbf{A}pproximation \textbf{D}istillation (SLAD).
+In this paper, we adopt pre-trained Stable Diffusion (SD) models~\cite{LDM} to obtain the solution PF-ODE trajectories which we build our SL-ODEs upon, and we call the approach \textbf{S}ub-\textbf{p}ath \textbf{L}inear \textbf{A}pproximation \textbf{D}istillation (SPLAD).
 To achieve conditional generation with the conditional input $c$, the noise prediction model is parameterized as $\bm{\epsilon}_{\bm{\theta}}(\bm{z}_t,c,t)$~\cite{score-base,lu2022dpm}.
 We also introduce $\gamma$ into the prediction models for solving our SL-ODEs, and leverage the $\gamma-$conditioned training where $\gamma$ is converted to Fourier embeddings and fed into the models as an input.
-Specifically, to predict $\bm{z}_0$ in the latent space, the generation function for SLAM is defined as:
+Specifically, to predict $\bm{z}_0$ in the latent space, the generation function for SPLAM is defined as: